 Uncle Combo: You ain't seen nothing yet...

-- Left Hanging: The Revolution arc stopped halfway into the season, with only 14 episodes, due both to the conflict with the printed publication and a major case of Schedule Slip.
-Due to this, many a fan was left wondering how this season would end, considering that the then-running comics are side stories.
+- Left Hanging: The Revolution arc stopped halfway into the season, with only 14 episodes, due to the conflict with the printed publication and a major case of Schedule Slip.
+Thanks to this, many a fan was left wondering how this season would end, considering that the then-running print comics were supposed to be side stories.

 - Word of God says there was supposed to be a continuation to the Collapse arc, which would revolve around Luke.